Sunday, March 11, 2012

 First Utterance

 There is scarce information on Fullhouse from Utrecht, they made two or three singles in the late sixties which were quite light affairs, but like a lot of acts back then, they let go with their less commercial intensions on a b-side.
 "The Wizard of Khu", like Panda's "Swingin' About", was one of these times, It also has some great aggressive vox and the same lurching quality that really gives the riffs a weighty feeling.
 Heavy stuff for 1968 and one of those tracks you can imagine a modern stoner rock/doom band having a lot of fun covering.
 Comus are our penultimate Roadburn band, they played the fest in 2010.
 They are a folk/art rock band making heavy use of violins and eastern percussion.
 Although being short-lived in their initial incarnation between 71-74, they are cited as influences by many notable musicians.
 Opeth have made direct references to their lyrics in more than one song and Current 93's folk-experimentalist David Tibett covered 'Diana' from the first album, 1971's "First Utterance", from which I have also taken "The Bite".
 They have plans to release new material this year, which will be the first in almost 40 years.
 Johnny Lion & The Jumping Jewels, from The Hague, started in the early 60's as an instrumental beat group.
 They achieved a reasonable level of chart success and in '65 a falling-out caused Johnny Lion to go it alone.
 Legal wrangling meant the remaining members were forced to change their name so they became JaysJays.
 Taking on Willem Duyn as singer they recorded a self-titled in 1966, from which "Cruncher" is taken.
-A heavy and reckless jam, Cruncher is the perfect name for it and you can just feel heavy-metal barriers being broken down as it plays out, ending on walls of feedback.
+A heavy and reckless cover of The Ventures, Cruncher is the perfect name for it and you can just feel heavy-metal barriers being broken down as it plays out, ending on walls of feedback.
 Heavy stuff for '66 indeed.

 Dragonfly